ilteoood/nodejs_tutorials/src/content/tutorial/1-basics/1-fs/4-writeFileSync/content.md

 Well, this will be the topic of this lesson! 🥳

-To achieve it, this time we will the `writeFileSync` function the `fs` module.
+To achieve it, this time we will use the `writeFileSync` function from the `fs` module.